 Traditional medicine is connected with nature, does not separate the body and the soul, and is rooted in ancestral culture of indigenous people.
 It does not promise a cure but carries out ‘healing’ (see below), it does not imply a recognized and official diagnosis, drug treatment, operations, hospitalization or reimbursement by health insurances.

 The principle of healing is traditional care using energy, which contributes to overall wellness.
 It focuses on the unseen causes of ill-being.
 The “healing” is different from the official notions of “treatment” reserved for the medical world.
 The tradition of South American healing is the product of cross-breeding and blending of traditions.
 Judeo-Christian references are also present in rituals and songs.
 They should be seen as part of the South American healing culture and not as an attempt to convert.

 The word ‘shamanism’ is widely used in the world today… It actually covers many different traditions and practices.

-Amazonian Shamanism includes protection rituals for the community, diagnoses and divinations by plants as well as other knowledge.
+Amazonian Shamanism includes protection rituals for the community, diagnoses by plants as well as other knowledge.